MyBord/mybord-server/docs/projectManagement.md

 ### B. High - MVP

-* add prisma_port env var to app, replace it with prisma_endpoint and use it in docker-compose.yml
 * make a note of what the testing and dev env var files should be
 * internal server error for new user trying to login but doesn't exist?
 * add env vars in docker file